Renewable energy auctions

-A growing number of countries are shifting towards the more cost-efficient instrument of auctioning renewable energy capacities or electricity generation.
-Auctioning introduces competition in the market, leading to least-cost price realisation.
-The sharp reduction in the prices of renewable energy, in many cases, cheaper than conventional power, has been attributed to the onset auctioning regime to a large extent.
-In 2018, 48 countries across the globe held auctions renewable energy technologies.
+A growing number of countries are shifting towards renewable energy auctions for procurement of electricity generation capacity.
+Transparent, well-designed and implemented calls for tenders introduce competition in the markets, leading to remarkably low prices.
+The sharp reduction in the prices of renewable energy around the world, in many cases cheaper than conventional power, has been attributed to a large extent to the implementation of auctions.
+In 2018, 48 countries across the globe held auctions for renewable energy technologies.

 Ethiopian solar auctions